cal-poly-csc530-2214/rosette-123-grant-1/README.md

 And I don't understand the first part at all.
 Hopefully we can go over this on Wednesday, but the due date has been extended until Friday so that gives me some time.

+# Update 4

+I read through all the introductory slides on propositional basics and am now about to embark on normal forms.
+I probably should have gone through these slides before trying problem 2 but alas.
+Hopefully class today will cover the remaining slides on sat solving and then these combined will guide me through some more of the hw.

+I feel like I just keep uploading pdfs, but I did rename some of them and added in a notes pdf to keep track of what I've been doing.
+I remember things better when I write them down so it's mostly definitions and what not.
+These definitions are important though, because I feel like much of rosette embodies them and uses them throughout the system. (like model in rosette and intepretation in hw)